hippocritical/FreqtradeHelpers/README.md

 You can download data with the following command: docker-compose run freqtrade download-data --config user_data/config_5Trades_allPairsBTC_202001-202107.json --timerange 20191201- --timeframe 1m 3m 5m 15m 1h 2h 4h 12h 1d && docker-compose run freqtrade download-data --config user_data/config_5Trades_allPairsBUSD_202001-202107.json --timerange 20191201- --timeframe 1m 3m 5m 15m 1h 2h 4h 12h 1d && docker-compose run freqtrade download-data --config user_data/config_5Trades_allPairsUSDT_202001-202107.json --timerange 20191201- --timeframe 1m 3m 5m 15m 1h 2h 4h 12h 1d
 as timeframe just pick & choose what you want.

+dbtransferrer.sh:
+a simple ssh script that downloads specific files onto your own pc, edit it to your liking. this should work with a few changes for you too if you are using an ssh key instead of a password login.